-PIA employs different risk management techniques for investments of shareholder funds and policyholder funds where PIA manages the assets directly.
-These policyholder funds are invested in structured products.
+PIA employs different risk management techniques for investment of shareholder funds and policyholder funds where PIA manages the assets directly.

 Credit risk on shareholder funds arises from bank failure or government insolvency and/or default.
 It is managed through appropriate diversification and monitoring of credit rating updates and other market information.
 Investments are made according to the PIA Investment Policy, which is set in line with the risk appetite set out for credit risk exposure and is reviewed annually.
 Deposits are placed in various banks with higher proportions permitted in higher rated banks.
 PIA monitors its relevant exposures and their ratings on an ongoing basis, and produces reports outlining changes required if necessary.